ray-project/ray/doc/source/workflows/events.rst

 Introduction
 ------------

-In order to allow an event to trigger a workflow, workflows support pluggable event systems.
+In order to allow an event to trigger a workflow, Ray Workflow support pluggable event systems.
 Using the event framework provides a few properties.

 1. Waits for events efficiently (without requiring a running workflow task while waiting).
 2. Supports exactly-once event delivery semantics while providing fault tolerance.